-- 1. In the Configuration Panel, click the View Timing Analysis button with a correct data stream: - · Purple line: Shows the time when the Tracking Hub has inserted a data package from the tracking system into the data pool. - · Green line: Shows the time when the communication part of the Tracking Hub starts to read from the data pool. - · Red Dot: Indicates data sent to a Viz Engine has stopped.
+- 1. In the Configuration Panel, click the View Timing Analysis button .
+In a Timing panel with a correct data stream: - · Purple line: Shows the time when the Tracking Hub has inserted a data package from the tracking system into the data pool. - · Green line: Shows the time when the communication part of the Tracking Hub starts to read from the data pool. - · Red Dot: Indicates data sent to a Viz Engine has stopped.